 - Your business is pivoting to a new market, audience, or pricing model

-The rebranding strategy I’m currently taking with Steph Corrigan Design is a full rebrand.
-I’m refreshing our strategy, messaging, copy, logos, photos, and ultimately, our website.
+I took Steph Corrigan Design through a full rebrand in 2021.
+I updated our strategy, messaging, copy, logos, photos, and website.

 A visual rebrand is a common approach for established businesses.
 If your brand visuals are outdated, but the foundation is solid, a full rebrand may be overkill.
 Visual rebranding involves creating new logos, colors, typography, and other marketing assets, such as a website.